 Check Out Randi Matushevitz

 Her work speaks for itself.
-But visit Randi’s website for much more of her invigorating art.
+But visit the Randi Matushevitz website for much more of her invigorating art.
 The @randimatushevitzart instagram also highlights her glorious work.
 Videos and pictures abound.
 Her studio shots are especially cool.
 In fact, those exact videos were what first got me into her work.
 Check them out and see for yourself.